It's important to be well informed and prepared to cope with the reality of ADHD.

 Consult your CLSC if you are looking for a professional to evaluate your child or adolescent.
 It is also possible to access private resources.

 To find a psychologist in your area, you can consult the Ordre des psychologues du Québec website at: https://www.ordrepsy.qc.ca/.

 Quebec schools offer access to certain professionals for students who have difficulties such as ADHD.
-Professionals such as psychologists, psychoeducators, remedial teachers, special education teachers or speech therapists use their expertise and various measures to promote learning, social integration, rehabilitation or the young person's level of functioning in his/her life or academic environment or in other areas.
+Professionals such as psychologists, psychoeducators, remedial teachers, special education teachers or speech therapists use their expertise and various measures to promote learning, social integration, rehabilitation or the young person's level of functioning in their life or academic environment or in other areas.